 However, if you’re having a tough time deciding between color and monochrome and want to browse printers that are capable of both, check out our guide to the best color and mono laser printers in 2021.

-- Also check out the best cheap printers of 2019
+- Also check out the best cheap printers

 It’s not quite as a speedy as the HLL2395DW, but this imageCLASS model is no slouch.
 Designed for high-volume use, it sports a large automatic document feeder (ADF) and duplex (meaning both sides) prints onto paper by default.
 The Canon offers a plethora of connection options including USB, Ethernet, Wi-Fi and Wi-Fi Direct, and it supports Google Cloud Print, in addition its maker’s Canon Print Business and Google Mopria Print Service apps.
 It’s compact enough to fit onto a desk, which on the downside means there’s internal no room for optional paper trays - a negative if you’re thinking of printing on multiple paper sizes.